Classification of Romance languages: The wave hypothesis

 Linguists like Jean-Pierre Chambon claim that the various regional languages did not evolve in isolation from their neighbours; on the contrary, they see many changes propagating from the more central regions (Italy and France) towards the periphery (Iberian Peninsula and Romania).
 These authors see the Romance family as a linkage rather than a tree-like family, and insist that the Wave model is better suited than the Tree model for representing the history of Romance.

-Degree of separation from Latin
+Relative differentiation from Latin

-In a study by linguist Mario Pei (1949), the degrees of phonological modification of stressed vowels of seven Romance languages with respect to Vulgar Latin were found to be as follows (with higher percentages indicating greater divergence from the stressed vowels of Vulgar Latin):
+A 1949 study by the Italian-American linguist Mario Pei, analyzing the relative degree to which stressed vowels in seven Romance languages had diverged from the Classical Latin vowel system, yielded the following measurements of stressed-vowel divergence (with higher percentages indicating greater stressed-vowel divergence from Classical Latin):